-The sale or other transfer of the Shares of stock represented by this certificate, whether voluntary, involuntary, or by operation of law, is subject to certain restrictions on transfer as set forth in the Matrix Service Company 2016 Stock and Incentive Compensation Plan, and in the associated Award Agreement.
+The sale or other transfer of the Shares of stock represented by this certificate, whether voluntary, involuntary, or by operation of law, is subject to certain restrictions on transfer as set forth in the Matrix Service Company 2018 Stock and Incentive Compensation Plan, and in the associated Award Agreement.
 A copy of this Plan and such Award Agreement may be obtained from Matrix Service Company.

 - 8.6 Voting Rights.
 To the extent provided by the Committee in the Award Agreement, Participants holding Shares of Restricted Stock may be granted the right to exercise full voting rights with respect to those Shares during the Period of Restriction.
 A Participant shall have no voting rights with respect to any Restricted Stock Units granted hereunder. - 8.7 Dividends and Other Distributions.
-During the Period of Restriction, Participants holding Shares of Restricted Stock or Restricted Stock Units may, if the Committee so determines and provides in the Participant's Award Agreement, be credited with dividends paid with respect to the underlying Shares or dividend equivalents while they are so held in a manner determined by the Committee in its sole discretion; provided, however, that a Participant shall only be entitled to receive an amount in respect of dividends or dividend equivalents paid on Restricted Stock or Restricted Stock Units that are subject to performance criteria to the extent the underlying Restricted Stock/Restricted Stock Units have been earned by achievement of the corresponding performance criteria.
-The Committee may apply any restrictions to the dividends or dividend equivalents that the Committee deems appropriate, including any restrictions or conditions on the payment of dividends or dividend equivalents to Insiders which are designed to qualify the payments as Performance-Based Compensation.
+During the Period of Restriction, Participants holding Shares of Restricted Stock or Restricted Stock Units may, if the Committee so determines and provides in the Participant's Award Agreement, be credited with dividends paid with respect to the underlying Shares or dividend equivalents while they are so held in a manner determined by the Committee in its sole discretion; provided, however, that the payment of dividends or dividend equivalents shall be deferred until, and conditioned upon, the expiration of the applicable Period of Restriction; and, provided further, with respect to Restricted Stock and Restricted Stock Units that are subject to performance criteria, a Participant shall only be entitled to receive an amount in respect of dividends or dividend equivalents paid on Restricted Stock or Restricted Stock Units to the extent the underlying Restricted Stock/Restricted Stock Units have been earned by achievement of the corresponding performance criteria.
 The Committee, in its sole discretion, may determine the form of payment of dividends or dividend equivalents, including cash, Shares, Restricted Stock, or Restricted Stock Units. - 8.8 Termination of Employment.
 Each Award Agreement shall set forth the extent to which the Participant shall have the right or obligation to retain Restricted Stock and/or Restricted Stock Units following termination of the Participant's employment with the Company or Affiliates.
-These provisions shall be determined in the sole discretion of the Committee, shall be included in the Award Agreement entered into with each Participant, need not be uniform among all Shares of Restricted Stock or Restricted Stock Units issued under this Plan, and may reflect distinctions based on the reasons for termination.

-8.9 Payment in Consideration of Restricted Stock Units.
+These provisions shall be determined in the sole discretion of the Committee, shall be included in the Award Agreement entered into with each Participant, need not be uniform among all Shares of Restricted Stock or Restricted Stock Units issued under this Plan, and may reflect distinctions based on the reasons for termination. - 8.9 Payment in Consideration of Restricted Stock Units.
 When and if Restricted Stock Units become payable, a Participant having received the grant of such units shall be entitled to receive payment from the Company in cash, Shares of equivalent value (based on the FMV), in some combination thereof, or in any other form determined by the Committee at its sole discretion.
 The Committee's determination regarding the form of payout shall be set forth in the Award Agreement pertaining to the grant of the Restricted Stock Unit or reserved for later determination by the Committee.